potatolain/cruddie-mock/README.md

 as [swagger-ui](https://github.com/swagger-api/swagger-ui), [faker.js](https://github.com/Marak/faker.js),
 and [json-server](https://github.com/typicode/json-server) may use separate licenses, such as the Apache license.

-# Crap I have to fix
+# Junk I have to fix

 - TODO: website for this setup?
 Maybe just github sites, or a thing on cpp.net
 - TODO: More examples?